nesterovsky-bros/parallel-refactoring/README.md

 What we achieve with this refactoring:
 1. Top level query that brings transactions is done and iterated serially.
 2. But each iteration body is run in parallel.
-But default we set it up to allow up to 100 parallel executions.
+By default we set it up to allow up to 100 parallel executions.
    All those parallel sub-task do not wait on each other so their waitings do not add up.
 3. Sync sub-tasks are queued and executed in order of their serial appearance, so increments and report records are not a subject of race conditions, nor a subject of reordering of output records.